Do Go On - 350 - Arctic Badass Peter Freuchen

 That's right.

-So John Burke, I felt bad at the time.
+So, John Burke, I felt bad at the time.

-Yeah, the allegations have come out.
+Yeah, the allegations later that came out.

 John did the right thing there.